Home

 Specialized Telecommunications Equipment

-Lends medical equipment for free on a temporary use basis such as: - Bath benches - Canes - Commodes - Crutches - Knee walkers - Toilet risers - Toilet rails - Transfer wheelchairs - Walkers - Wheelchairs Also assists individuals to acquire equipment who will need medical equipment for longer term.
+Lends medical equipment on a temporary use basis, including: - Bath benches - Canes - Commodes - Crutches - Knee walkers - Toilet risers - Toilet rails - Transfer wheelchairs - Walkers - Wheelchairs Also assists individuals to acquire equipment who will need medical equipment for longer term.

 Assistive Technology Equipment Loan